instana/terraform-aws-instana-ecs-agent/README.md

 ## Prerequisites

+### Instana Account
+- Active Instana account with access to:
+  - Agent key (for authentication)
+  - Download key (if different from agent key)
+  - Backend endpoint URL

+### AWS Permissions

-Before running this module, ensure the user or IAM role executing Terraform has sufficient AWS permissions to create and manage:
+The IAM user or role executing Terraform must have permissions to create and manage:
-- ECS clusters
-- ECS services
-- ECS task definitions
+- ECS clusters, services, and task definitions
-- IAM roles
-- IAM policies
+- IAM roles and policies
-- Security groups
+- Security groups (if creating new ones)
+- VPC resources (read access for existing VPC/subnets)

+### Network Requirements
+- VPC with appropriate subnets (public or private with NAT Gateway)
+- Network connectivity to Instana backend endpoint (typically port 443)

 ## Usage